Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Preliminaries

 \section{Preliminaries}

 We recall some basic materials involving super Weyl groups for basic classical Lie superalgebras and Coxeter groups.
 For the simplicity of arguments, our focus is on a field of characteristic $0$.
-However, the arguments in this paper is valid to the case over a field of any characteristic.
+However, the arguments in this paper {are valid also in the case of a field of any characteristic.}

-From now on, we suppose that the ground field $\bk$ is an algebraically closed of characteristic $0$.
+From now on, we suppose that the ground field $\bk$ is algebraically closed of characteristic $0$.